-- vii.
+- accordance with the loan documents and with state and federal law; and - vii.
 A statement, in the case of single interest coverage, that the coverage may only protect the mortgage holder's interest and not the homeowner's interest. - b.
 Servicer has sent, by first-class mail, a second written notice, at least 30 days after the mailing of the notice under paragraph VII.A.3.a that contains all the information described in each clause of such paragraph. - c.
 Servicer has not received from the borrower written confirmation of hazard insurance coverage for the property securing the mortgage by the end of the 15-day period beginning on the date the notice under paragraph VII.A.3.b was sent by Servicer. - 4.
 Servicer shall accept any reasonable form of written confirmation from a borrower or the borrower's insurance agent of existing insurance coverage, which shall include the existing insurance policy number along with the identity of, and contact information for, the insurance company or agent. - 5.
 Servicer shall not place hazard or wind insurance on a mortgaged property, or require a borrower to obtain or maintain such insurance, in excess of the greater of replacement value, last-known amount of coverage or the outstanding loan balance, unless required by Applicable Requirements, or requested by borrower in writing. - 6.
 Within 15 days of the receipt by Servicer of evidence of a borrower's existing insurance coverage, Servicer shall: - a.
 Terminate the force-placed insurance; and - b.
 Refund to the consumer all force-placed insurance premiums paid by the borrower during any period during which the borrower's insurance coverage and the force placed insurance coverage were each in effect, and any related fees charged to the consumer's account with respect to the force-placed insurance during such period. - 7.
 Servicer shall make reasonable efforts to work with the borrower to continue or reestablish the existing homeowner's policy if there is a lapse in payment and the borrower's payments are escrowed. - 8.
 Any force-placed insurance policy must be purchased for a commercially reasonable price.

-Case 1:12-cv-00361-RMC Document 1-3-1 Hiec034/24/22 Page 148 of 238
+Casse 1:12-cv-00361-RMC Document 1-3-1 Fifel034/24/22 Peage148 of 226